 It had taken The Beatles a double record to make room for all of their wide-reaching influences on “The White Album.”
 Here, they do the same in much less time.

-“Abbey Road” is a marvelous record.
+“Abbey Road” is a marvellous record.
 It sounds like a finale, although it wasn’t intended as one.
-In a few months’ time, with relationships between the Fab Four souring further, it would become the full stop in The Beatles’ discography, the final album that the recorded.
+In a few months’ time, with relationships between the Fab Four souring further, it would become the full stop in The Beatles’ discography, the final album that they recorded.